hugogrochau/owntra/README.md

 ### Install
 1. Clone this repo
 2. Install Node.js with: `sudo apt-get install nodejs`
-3. Install Grunt globally with `sudo npm install -g grunt`
+3. Install the Node.js dependencies with: `npm install`
-4. Install Grunt Closure Tools and Grunt Contrib Stylus with `npm install grunt-closure-tools grunt-contrib-stylus`
+4. Install the Grunt-CLI tool globally with `sudo npm install -g grunt-cli`
 5. Download the latest version of the Closure Compiler [here](http://closure-compiler.googlecode.com/files/compiler-latest.zip).
 6. Extract it and move compiler.jar into the `bin` directory
 7. Initiate and Update the Closure Library submodule with `git submodule init && git submodule update`